DataCanvasIO/Hypernets/docs/source/hyperctl.rst

     * - backend
       - `BackendConfig`_, optional
-      -  Configure the platform where the jobs running on, default is `LocalBackend`_ .
+      -  platform where the jobs running on, default is `LocalBackendConfig`_ .

     * - server
       - `ServerConfig`_ , optional